 Have you ever wondered if your dog's strange behavior is normal—or if it's a sign you need to intervene?
 We're continuing our series on dog behavior this week, answering your questions about what's normal and what's not.

 As always, if you have a pressing question about your canine companion, feel free to bring him or her into our clinic for a full evaluation and personalized care.
-Your first exam is free, so why wait?
+Your first exam is only $25, so why wait?

 1. Dislike of Other Dogs

-This behavior often confuses dog owners when their usually happy pup growls and barks at other dogs.
+When a sweet and cute dog growls and barks at other dogs, it can be a little surprising to an owner.
 This behavior is quite natural for a dog who didn't have regular, positive interactions with other dogs during their socialization period up to about three months old.
 If your dog was raised exclusively around humans, he or she might consider other dogs as a threat instead of a friend.
 You're not likely to be able to change this behavior but instead, should keep a close eye on your pup to avoid any confrontations.

 2. Mirror, Mirror On the Wall...